jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ### Intermediate-Result TLV {#intermediate-result-tlv}

-The Intermediate-Result TLV provides support for acknowledged intermediate Success and Failure messages between multiple inner EAP methods within EAP.
-An Intermediate-Result TLV indicating success MUST be accompanied by a Crypto-Binding TLV.
+The Intermediate-Result TLV signals intermediate Success and Failure messages for all inner authentication methods.
+The Intermediate-Result TLV MUST be be used for all inner authentication methods.
+An Intermediate-Result TLV indicating success
+MUST be accompanied by a Crypto-Binding TLV.
 The optional TLVs associated with this TLV are provided for future extensibility to provide hints about the current result.
 The Intermediate-Result TLV